xp-forge/xp-maven-plugin/README.md

 ### ${xp.runtime.php} ###
 - file, auto-detected via the `PATH` enviroment variable.
-E.g.: /usr/bin/php
+E.g. /usr/bin/php
 - applies to all phases

 This option is used only when `${xp.runtime.local}` is set to TRUE.
 It contains the path to the `php` executable